Taxation of OEICs and unit trusts

 The capital withdrawn is then used as the aquisition cost when calculating the gain.

 Jane invested £100,000 into an OEIC 10 years ago and this is now valued at £142,800.
-She wants to withdraw £20,000 to fund her ISA.
+On 1 July 2024 she withdraws £20,000 to fund her ISA.
 The gain on partial disposal is calculated as follows:

 Proportion of Cost used in disposal = [ £20,000 / £142,800) x £100,000 = £14,006